-Strategy 14.
-Broaden community partnerships to implement the Urban Forest Management Strategy This strategy aims to increase the number of organizations involved in stewardship of Port Moody's urban forest.
-Partnering with organizations is a good way to quickly build capacity for stewardship in the community and achieve outcomes for the Urban Forest Management Strategy.
-Action 53 Consult with community groups and partners not typically heard from to understand barriers and opportunities for accessing urban forest benefits within a wider process to engage the community in Strategy implementation.
+Action 53 Consult with Fraser Health, community groups and partners not typically heard from to understand barriers and opportunities for accessing urban forest benefits within a wider process to engage the community in Strategy implementation.
 Action 54 Continue partnering with a post-secondary institution to open opportunities for applied internships, summer student positions, or limited student research projects related to urban forestry.
 Action 55 Engage with School District 43 to develop urban forest activity sheets, and to identify champion teachers and classrooms for future tree planting and natural restoration events.
 Action 56 Explore opportunities for businesses or individuals to purchase trees to establish a mini arboretum on public land.

-Action 57 Build partnerships with the stewardship sector to pursue grants and increase private land tree planting, tree care and community science activity.
+tree planting, tree care and community science activity.